JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 wav = ax.pcolormesh(Xrho, Yrho, dsCDF['Hwave'], cmap = cmice_middle)
 ```

-In order to draw the trajectories, we need to directly use the trajectory data from the last notebook.
+In order to draw the trajectories, I need to directly use the trajectory data from the last notebook.
 This plot uses 1024 particles instead of the usual 1200 for a clearer picture.

 ```python
 chosenparts = np.arange(0, 1025, 1)